Ackermanz/cpo-lab4/README.md

-# GROUP-NAME - lab NUMBER - variant NUMBER
+# GROUP-NAME - DOBBY - lab 4 - variant 4

-This is an example project which demonstrates project structure and necessary CI checks.
-It is not the best structure for real-world projects, but good enough for educational purposes.
+This is the Lab4 of Computational Process Organization in ITMO, 2022 spring.

 ## Project structure

-- `foo.py` -- implementation of `Foo` class with `hello` and `add` features.
+- `future.py` -- includes done, progress, cancel, result
    Stateless.
-- `foo_test.py` -- unit and PBT tests for `Foo`.
+- `future_test.py` -- unit and PBT tests for `future`.

 ## Features

-- PBT: `test_add_commutative`
+- IsDone() – return True if future evaluation is complete;
+- InProgress() – return True if future evaluated right now;
+- Result(timeout=None) – return the future execution result (if the future is done);
+- raise the exception (if the future is done and raise an exception);
+- block until the future is done (if the timeout is None and future is not done);
+- raise TimeoutError after timeout (if the timeout is not None and the future is not done).
+- Cancel() – cancel a future (if the future not executed).

 ## Contribution

+- Du,Mei(212320038@hdu.edu.cn) -- Implement `future.py`.
-- Aleksandr Penskoi (EMAIL) -- all work.
+- zhuhaonan(921057454@qq.com) -- Implement `future_test.py`.

 ## Changelog

-- 29.03.2022 - 2
+- 20.06.2022 - 3
-  - Add test coverage.
+  - update README
-- 29.03.2022 - 1
+- 20.03.2022 - 1
-  - Update README.
-Add formal sections.
+  - update future.py and futurs_test.py.
-- 29.03.2022 - 0
+- 20.06.2022 - 0
   - Initial

 ## Design notes

-- ...
+- we practiced a thread pool.
+- Our library thread pool can do some simple work and can set priorities so that higher-priority tasks are executed first.
+- for some abnormal cases our library also has some processing, to ensure the stability of the program